lmagyar/homeassistant-addon-samba-interface/samba/DOCS.md

 >   - Make Samba log level configurable
 >
 > By default, the configuration is `interfaces: []`, so Samba will run on all
-> interfaces and list possible interface values as warning in the log.
+> interfaces and list possible interface values as notice in the log.

 > **Note:** Please use `interfaces`, the plural form, with an _**S**_ at the
 > end.